 "During the design phase of the project we learnt of the state government’s pending reduction in solar photovoltaic feed-in tariffs, subsequently advising our clients to immediately proceed with a 3kW pv array installation.
 Acting promptly the clients installed the pv array on the existing building, with a view to relocating it on the new roof during construction.
 The effort and expense associated with the re-installation of the pv array is now paying off, with the clients’ home running on a net financial gain for all energy supplies purchased." - Sven Maxa

-Council opposed a double-storey addition, but Maxa were able to overcome this opposition by designing the double-storey part of the home so it's not visible from the street and doesn't overshadow neighbouring homes.
+Council opposed a double-storey addition, but Maxa was able to overcome this opposition by designing the double-storey part of the home so it's not visible from the street and doesn't overshadow neighbouring homes.
 The dramatic roof form dips and soars in order to maximise light to the home and neighbours.

 There was extensive use of the locally famous 'Brunswick Red' bricks in the existing home, which everyone agreed should be exposed or reused in the new home.
 Combined with COLORBOND® steel cladding and reused Brunswick Reds, the extension is low-maintenance and contemporary while feeling balanced against the red brick original.

-Maxa Design have incorporated a number of clever strategies to reduce energy use.
+Maxa Design has incorporated a number of clever strategies to reduce energy use.
 Cool air is ducted over the refrigerators to maximise their efficiency and natural drying spaces were designed to reduce the need for a clothes dryer.
 Rainwater is also collected for use on-site.

 Brunswick Renovations reworks an unsuitable existing home into a functional and comfortable home which works with nature for energy efficiency and to produce income!
 Through design, this retired couple now have a low-maintenance home where they can happily enjoy their hobbies.